 Throwing a retro party anytime soon?
 Everyone loves one, and this flyer is perfect for that.
 It's set on a black background to get that neon-at-night effect.
 It features a grid within a bold geometric shape on the background and a script font that completes the design.
 With a flyer like this, no one will want to miss the party.

-These awesome tutorials can help you create 80s-inspired text effects and photo manipulations:
+These awesome tutorials can help you create 80s design effects and photo manipulations:

 - Photoshop ActionsHow to Make a 3D Hologram Text Effect Photoshop ActionAnderson Luiz